Morneau keeps stake in family business through holding company, watchdog says

 The mandate letter he was given by Mr. Trudeau at the outset of his job as finance minister said, however, that he must exceed that measure.

 "The arrangement of your private affairs should bear the closest public scrutiny.
-This is an obligation that is not fully discharged by simply acting within the law," the prime minister wrote to Mr. Morneau in November, 2015.
+This is an obligation that is not fully discharged by simply acting within the law," the Prime Minister wrote to Mr. Morneau in November, 2015.

 On Tuesday, Mr. Morneau released a letter he wrote to Ms. Dawson asking for another meeting with her to discuss his financial holdings and recommendations on how he should be best arranging them to avoid conflicts of interest.

-"As you know, these recommendations have recently been the subject of increased public scrutiny, and I am writing to seek further guidance in this matter," the minister wrote to Ms. Dawson.
+"As you know, these recommendations have recently been the subject of increased public scrutiny, and I am writing to seek further guidance in this matter," the Minister wrote to Ms. Dawson.

 "I would ask that we meet again to discuss the guidance you have provided and the assets, holdings and disclosures I have."